-Figs. 23-25 - Examples of inscribed stelae in alabaster The work of CASIS in the National Museum of Aden CASIS was set up in 2007 to disseminate knowledge about the culture of ancient Yemen, particularly the collections of inscriptions in the Yemeni museums, by electronic means.
-The project is based on a cooperation agreement between the University of Pisa (Department of Historical Sciences of the Ancient World), the GOAM (General Organization of Antiquities and Museums - Ministry of Culture) and the Universities of Sana, Aden and Dhamar (Ministry of Higher Education and Research).
+Figs. 23-25 - Examples of inscribed stelae in alabaster The work of CASIS in the National Museum of Aden CASIS - "Cataloguing and Fruition of South Arabian Inscriptions through an Informatic Support" is an Italian-Yemeni project which was set up in 2007 to disseminate knowledge about the culture of ancient Yemen, particularly the collections of inscriptions in the Yemeni museums, by electronic means.
+In the project, the University of Pisa cooperates with GOAM (Ministry of Culture) and the Universities of Sana, Dhamar and Aden (Ministry of Higher Education and Research).
 The computerrelated part of the project is conducted by the SIGNUM Computer Research Centre of the Pisa Scuola Normale Superiore.